 District Commissioner: Alena Toberman

 The District Commissioner assigns a Unit Commissioner to each individual unit, and together with their Commissioner Staff, works provide guidance and resources to unit leaders.
 Unit Commissioners are experienced volunteers organized to ensure a quality program and to address any needs or issues as they arise.
-The District Commissioner involves adult volunteers in trainings and Roundtables.
+The District Commissioner involves adult volunteers in training and Roundtables.
 They work with the chartered organization for each unit and promote the use of quality programming to ensure successful units.

-District Executive: Stephen Mayne
+District Executive: Serica Rowley

 The District Executive is a Council Staff Professional.
 They provide professional coaching and guidance to unit volunteers.
-They are the behind-the-scenes administrative skill; organizing activities, fundraisers, grant writing, district trainings, and volunteer meetings.
+They are the behind-the-scenes administrative skill; organizing activities, fundraisers, grant writing, district training, and volunteer meetings.
 They arrange Council Office services, such as mailings, meeting notices, and support.
 They assist District level volunteers in planning and carrying out District events such as training courses and activities.

 Unit commissioners are experienced Scouters here to help you deliver the Scouting Program.
 Unit Commissioners are the first and best source of help for your unit.
 Commissioners are district and council volunteers who help Scouting units succeed.
 They coach and consult with adult leaders of Cub Scout Packs, Boy Scout Troops, and Venturing Crews.
 Commissioners help maintain the standards of the Boy Scouts of America.
 They also oversee the unit charter renewal plans so that each unit registers on time and with the optimum number of youth and adult members.
 Your unit commissioner is a link between your unit and the Northeast Iowa Council.
 Unit Commissioners are a vital part of a unit’s success.